picowar/spook-your-os/README.md

 spook-your-os
 ===================

-`spook-your-os` is an implementation of the deaddrop lab for CS598CF Fall 2019.
-It is a covert channel built by exploiting contention in the RNG module of recent Intel processors for fun and profit.
+`spook-your-os` is a covert channel built by exploiting contention in the RNG module of recent Intel processors for fun and profit.

 ----------